 APEX 20KC devices support the ClockLock and ClockBoost clock management features, which are implemented with PLLs.
 The ClockLock circuitry uses a synchronizing PLL that reduces the clock delay and skew within a device.
 This reduction minimizes clock-to-output and setup times while maintaining zero hold times.
 The ClockBoost circuitry, which provides a clock multiplier, allows the designer to enhance device area efficiency by sharing resources within the device.
 The ClockBoost circuitry allows the designer to distribute a low-speed clock and multiply that clock on-device.
 APEX 20KC devices include a high-speed clock tree; unlike ASICs, the user does not have to design and optimize the clock tree.
 The ClockLock and ClockBoost features work in conjunction with the APEX 20KC device's high-speed clock to provide significant improvements in system performance and bandwidth.
-APEX 20KC devices in -7 and -8 speed grades include the ClockLock feature.
+APEX 20KC devices in -7 and -8 speed grades have PLLs and support the ClockLock and ClockBoost features.